snowdrop/narayana-spring-boot/README.md

 special XADataSource instance with last resource commit optimization enabled by adding this entry to your application
 configuration:
 ```
+narayana.dbcp.enabled=true
 narayana.lrco.enabled=true
 ```

+> Due to Narayana internal design restrictions, last resource commit optimization is supported for pooled DataSources only.

 # Using messaging brokers